oofrankov/topic_clustering/README.md

 1. The topic clustering was implemented using BERTopic.
 It is a SOTA approach for this kind of task.
 It performs better than other methods such as: LDA, NMF, Top2Vec.
 It also has lower computational costs than LDA and NMF.
+Additionally, BERTopic can identify outliers - documents that don't fit well into any topic cluster, which helps to filter out noise and irrelevant content from the analysis.

 2. For clustering were used text attributes: `'Заголовок'` + `. ` + `'Опис'` (`Header` + `Description`)
 and the day from `'Дата'` (`Date`).